aaronrondina5/eng/README.md

 # eng
-random eng problems from euler, leetcode, etc.
+computational engineering problems from euler. will maybe add other problems as well.